himmAllRight/himmAllRight-source/content/post/creating-website-tests-ci.md

 ### Stages

 Now, lets add the stages.
-A stage is basically a functional chunk of our pipeline, and will help keep the steps organized, as well as make it easier to follow while running.
+A stage is a named, functional chunk in our pipeline.
+Breaking the pipeline into stages will help keep all the various steps organized, as well as make it easier to follow along as the pipeline runs.

-Each of these stages will be listed inside the `stages { .. }` section we defined, one after the other (In the order I have them listed below!).
+Each of the following stage definitions will be placed inside the `stages { ..
+}` section we defined above (*in the same order as they are listed!*).

 #### Setup Deps